-GAPIT also accepts the numeric format used by EMMA.
-Columns are used for SNPs and rows are used for taxa.
+GAPIT also accepts the numeric format.
+The order of taxa and SNPs is reversed from the HapMap format.
+Columns are used for SNPs and rows are used for taxa in the numeric format.
 This format is problematic in Excel because the number of SNPs used in a typical analysis exceeds the Excel column limit.
-Additionally, this format does not contain the chromosome and position (physical or genetic) of the SNPs.
+Additionally, this format does not contain the chromosome and position of the SNPs.
 Therefore, two separate files must be provided to GAPIT.
 One file contains the numeric genotypic data (called the "GD" file), and the other contains the position of each SNP along the genome (called the "GM" file).

 Note: The SNPs in the "GD" and "GM" files NEED to be in the same order.

 Homozygotes are denoted by "0" and "2" and heterozygotes are denoted by "1" in the "GD" file.
 Any numeric value between "0" and "2" can represent imputed SNP genotypes.
 The first row is a header file with SNP names, and the first column is the taxa name.

-Example file (mdp\numeric.txt from tutorial data set):
+The example file (mdp\numeric.txt from tutorial data set) is as following:

-taxa PZB00859.1 PZA02 1271.1 PZA0 3613.2 PZA0 3613.1
+taxa PZB00859.1 PZA0 1271.1 PZA( 3613.2 PZA0 3613.1

 33-16 2 0 0 2

 38-11 2 2 0 2

 4226 2 0 0 2

 4722 2 2 0 2

 A188 0 0 0 2

-'''

-myGD <- read.table("mdp_numeric.txt", head = TRUE)
+This file can be read into R by typing the following command line: myGD <- read.table("mdp\numeric.txt", head = TRUE)

-'''

-The "GM" file contains the name and location of each SNP.
+The genetic map ("GM") file contains the name and location of each SNP.
 The first column is the SNP id, the second column is the chromosome, and the third column is the base pair position.
 As seen in the example, the first row is a header file.

-Example file (mdp\SNP\information.txt from tutorial data set):
+The example file (mdp\SNP\information.txt from tutorial data set) is as following: